moby/moby/man/docker.1.md

 from being returned to the system for other use when containers are removed.

-Example use: `docker -d --storage-opt dm.blkdiscard=false`
+Example use: `docker daemon --storage-opt dm.blkdiscard=false`

 #### dm.override_udev_sync_check